|

 Dr.D: What kind?

-Elizabeth: "I think they're typical teenage problems, you know,but
+Elizabeth: "I think they're typical teenage problems, you know,but are so

-much milder, just like -- with my parents over things I want to do and
+much milder, just like -- with my parents over things I want to do and they

 don't want me to do."